Aug 10, 2024

 “If I had had the money during the last ten days, I would have been able to make a good deal on the stock exchange.
 The time has now come when with wit and very little money one can really make a killing in London.”

 By 1865 Marx was again flat broke.
 He was offered to write a monthly column on the movements of the money-market, but declined for reasons we can only assume.
-On October 13, 1866, Marx begged his friend Dr. Kugelmann for help:
+On October 13, 1866, Marx begged Dr. Kugelmann, on of his followers, for help:

 Marx adds that he is already paying off “small sums” at interest rates between 20 and 50 percent.
 Marx hopes Kugelmann could point him to someone willing to lend him 1,000 talers.